xenon-middleware/xenon-tutorial/vm-prep/README.md

     # add current user to docker group
     sudo usermod -aG docker $USER

-    # start using the new settings
+    # start using the new settings (no sudo)
+    # Note: I actually had to reboot to make this work.
-    sudo newgrp docker
+    newgrp docker
     ```

 1. Install Git

     ```
     sudo apt install git
     ```